code49/spotipy/README.md

 ### authentication

-One of the most biggest limitations to [Spotipy]() (the translation layer [SpotipyFunction_Set](https://github.com/TheSharkhead2/SpotipyFunction_Set) is using to make API calls) and the Spotify API in general is the periodic need for reauthentication or refreshing of the API token.
+One of the most biggest limitations to [Spotipy](https://spotipy.readthedocs.io/en/2.18.0/) (the translation layer [SpotipyFunction_Set](https://github.com/TheSharkhead2/SpotipyFunction_Set) is using to make API calls) and the Spotify API in general is the periodic need for reauthentication or refreshing of the API token.
 Currently, [SpotipyFunction_Set](https://github.com/TheSharkhead2/SpotipyFunction_Set) gets around this by automatically refreshing the token whenever an error is encountered by an API-calling function, but obviously this comes with the caveat of also covering up non-authentication-related issues.
 However, we're currently working on using Spotify's API to refresh the token more specifically to when the program needs reauthentication, but in the meantime be warned that some API related issues may occur without erroring.

 ### friends

-No, I don't mean that you don't have any friends, either real or on Spotify.
+No, I don't mean that you don't have any friends, either real or on Spotify (maybe you don't, I'm not judging).
 This issue lies with the fact that the Spotify API doesn't offer methods for getting friend data, whether that be getting a list of the current user's friends, getting friend playback data, etc. Perhaps Spotify will eventually add some sort of route to allow public access to such data, but my presumption is that since friends would need to approve data access and the Spotify API has been left largely untouched since 2014, Spotify may never do this.

+### ads + premium

+I guess Spotify has to make money somehow, and premium is most definitely the way they plan on doing that; a certain part of me wants to say that the differences between API capabailities with and without premium is chalked up mostly to trying to get people to spend more, but I'm sure that in reality they're just trying to stay afloat.
+In any case, there are two limitations when it comes to non-premium accounts: first, ads break most playback-related API functions due to the fact that a different data structure is used to represent ads, and second, many functions relating to controlling playback are simply unavailable (e.g. skip backwards, due to the fact that non-premium accounts are not allowed to skip backwards/forwards more than 6 times an hour).

 ### podcasts